gravitational/teleport/docs/4.3/openssh_teleport.md

 ```

 The recommended solution is to ask Teleport to issue valid host certificates for
 all OpenSSH nodes.
-To generate a host certificate run this on your Teleport auth server:
+To generate a host certificate, run this on your Teleport auth server:

 ```bash
 # Creating host certs, with an array of every host to be accessed.